taitan194/R.A.T/README.md

   - *Discord API* for sending messages to webhook.

 ## Slick Embed Look
+> [Experimental] Also shows the networth now.

 ![embed.png](.github/embed.png)

 ## Setup
 > A video tutorial is available [here](https://youtu.be/JWoBSp8XU_8).

+> If you're having difficulties, you can try [Hephaestus](https://github.com/DxxxxY/Hephaestus), the automatic R.A.T builder.
 - Server
   1. Clone the repository.
   2. Install dependencies.